mfirojshaikh/SDWebServiceManagerObjectiveC/README.md

 ## Installation

 Just drag SDWebServiceManager.h and SDWebServiceManager.m files in your application from the project.
-The purpose of this Web service manager is to show how we can create our own custom calendar with minimum code.
+The purpose of this Web service manager is to use webservice by calling methods.

 ## Features
 •	Synchronous request using semaphore.